Light Travel Time Effects in Kilonova Models: Method

 where $r$ denotes the radial coordinate and $R$ corresponds to the photospheric radius. $\alpha$ and $\beta$ are free parameters, with $\alpha$ dictating the optical depth at the photosphere, and $\beta$ controlling the rate at which the optical depth falls off with radial distance. $\alpha$ can vary over the course of the simulation.
 Primarily, we consider a case where the line is always optically thick at the photosphere, and the evolution of $\alpha$ is described by:

 where $t_{\rm i}$ indicates the time at which the interaction occurs.
-These values are chosen to mimic the quick strengthening of the feature at early times followed by the later, slower fading.
+These values are chosen to mimic the quick strengthening of the feature at early times followed by the later, slower fading, with the timings determined following a parameter search to match the evolution of the feature in the observational data.
 This optical depth evolution also captures the recombination of \ion{Sr}{iii} to \ion{Sr}{ii}, allowing it to be followed over the course of the simulation.

 Motivated by the work of \citet{sneppen2023recombination}, who argue for a rapid onset of optical depth for the \ion{Sr}{ii} feature, we also explore the effect on the spectra when $\alpha$ is initially set to 0, i.e., no optical depth.
 At 1.0 days -- when the absorption is first seen by an observer -- the line abruptly ``switches on'', with $\alpha$ immediately raised to 1.
 However, this did not lead to significant differences to the results or conclusions discussed in this work.